BosM16/BosRepo/README.md

 **Note -**  Even when the null driver is working properly, Steam might complain that the Vive Hmd is not found.
 The error 306 message can safely be ignored.
 Also the message in some versions of SteamVR that it is 'Not Ready' is normal.
 The demo will work just as well.

+### OMG-tools setup
+We use OMG-tools with HSL's linear solver *ma57* which can be obtained [here](http://www.hsl.rl.ac.uk/download/MA57/3.10.0/ ).
+The demo can be used without the solver, but equal performance is not guaranteed.

 ## Executing the demo
 ### Launch